Skip to main content

 • login: The future login UI used by ZITADEL Cloud, powered by Next.js

-• @zitadel/client: core components for establishing web client connection, grpc stub
+• @zitadel/client: Core components for establishing a client connection

 • @zitadel/tsconfig: shared tsconfig.jsons used throughout the monorepo